Dollar Tree Ownership

 Dollar Stock Ownership Analysis

 About 100.0% of the company shares are held by institutions such as insurance companies.
-The book value of Dollar Tree was currently reported as 18.49.
 The company has Price/Earnings To Growth (PEG) ratio of 1.12.
-Dollar Tree had not issued any dividends in recent years.
-The entity had 2:1 split on the 24th of November 2020.
+Dollar Tree recorded earning per share (EPS) of 5.07.
+The entity had not issued any dividends in recent years.
+The firm had 2:1 split on the 27th of June 2012.
 The Dollar Tree segment offers merchandise at the fixed price of 1.25.
 The company was founded in 1986 and is based in Chesapeake, Virginia.
 Dollar Tree operates under Discount Stores classification in the United States and is traded on NASDAQ Exchange.
 It employs 61886 people.
 To learn more about Dollar Tree call Michael Witynski at 757 321 5000 or check out https://www.dollartree.com.

 Besides selling stocks to institutional investors, Dollar Tree also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Dollar Tree's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Dollar Tree's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.